decaporg/decap-cms/website/content/pages/services.md

 ## Priority Support

-Get support for Decap CMS with priority response time.
+Get continuous support for Decap CMS with priority response time.

 This service is provided by PM TechHub, the maintainers of Decap CMS.